The mechanics of the $\textit{Less In More Out}$ artificial heart: modeling fabric-based soft robotic devices: Methods

 \textbf{Numerical idealization}.
 Our computational model uses a simplified, symmetric geometry with an even number of pouches on the front and back surfaces.
-This differs from the physical device, which has an odd number of pouches, because our geometry parameterization is based on Boolean operations on curves and surfaces, which cannot easily represent the asymmetry of the fold-line pouch arrangement.
-Pouch connections are omitted, and seams run continuously along pouch length rather than being open as in the experiments, allowing the actuation pressure to spread evenly.
-We also omit the small pressure actuation inlet on the pouch itself.
-The valve support is modeled without valves, since they are not required for quasi-static loading.
+This differs from the physical device, which has an odd number of pouches.
+This odd fold-line pouch is subject to strong buckling and folding, which limits its effectiveness, see Figure~4B of the original manuscript.
+Additionally, self-contact occurs within this folded pouch during buckling and folding and would require explicit contact modeling, resulting in prohibitively high computational costs.
+For these reasons, we omit this odd fold-line pouch and focus on front/back symmetric devices in this study.
+The physical device has a single pressure inlet and uses discontinuous seams to create inter-pouch connections, distributing the actuation pressure evenly among them.
+We omit these discontinuities in our numerical model, and seams run continuously along the pouches' length.
+This simplification preserves the dominant load paths and stress localizations relevant for our durability assessments.
+Lastly, we model the valve support without valves, as they are not required to replicate the inflation scenarios considered in the original experimental study.